Why This Exists 2025 Results 2025 Pilot The Program The Founder FAQ Partners Ask Clarity Apply for the 2026 Founding Cohort

 For Parents

-For admissions questions or direct inquiries, contact us at admissions@islandinnovatorsbahamas.com ·
+For direct inquiries, contact us at hello@islandinnovatorsbahamas.com or message us on Instagram, Facebook, or TikTok at @islandinnovatorsbahamas ·

 Partners & Supporters